Is Coin Collecting Profitable, or just a Fun Hobby?

 As with any type of investment, it's important to understand that there are risks, and not every coin is going to yield a significant return or even any return in some cases.

 Most coins that are rare today started out as common issues struck in large quantities by the United States Mint.
 Even though thousands or even millions of copies of a particular coin were originally minted, after many decades, the vast majority were worn out in circulation, lost, or destroyed.
-As a result, these remaining coins in pristine condition have become rare and harder to find over time.

 Note that rarity refers to more than just the number of coins in existence.
 It is also a function of investor/collector demand for the coin.
 If a coin is said to be rare or scarce, it implies that the available quantity is small relative to the current demand from collectors and investors.
 This can make it difficult (and expensive) to find examples of these rare coins for your collection.